 The Chelsea full-back has been unfortunate with injuries this season but has since recovered and will be absolutely integral under Mauricio Pochettino as the Blues look to bounce back from their dismal 2022-23 campaign.

 CB: Sergio Ramos

-After an injury-hit first year in Paris, Ramos is now finding his feet at PSG and he has been at the heart of their defence this season alongside Marquinhos.
+After an injury-hit first year in Paris, Ramos found his feet at PSG and was been at the heart of their defence this season alongside Marquinhos last term.

-Ramos, who is on a reported weekly wage of £463,000, is the highest-paid defender in the world.
+Ramos, who is on a reported weekly wage of £463,000, was the highest-paid defender in the world in 2022-23.
 His former Spanish teammate Gerard Pique previously held this record prior to his retirement last year.